 When choosing an infrastructure monitoring tool, consider checking off these factors in your evaluation sheet to make sure you select the right Infrastructure monitoring tool:

-1. Unified Infrastructure monitoring: Today’s IT infrastructure consists of multiple elements like servers, networks, applications, numerous technologies, and much more.
-So when choosing an infrastructure monitoring tool, prioritize a tool that monitors the maximum components of your infrastructure.
+1. Unified Infrastructure monitoring: Today’s IT infrastructure consists of multiple elements, such as servers, networks, applications, numerous technologies, and much more.
+When choosing an infrastructure monitoring tool, prioritize one that monitors all key components of your infrastructure.

 2. Customizable dashboard: When it comes to infrastructure monitoring, it’s not just the SREs who monitor the systems.
 There are often customer support teams, network engineers and other departments who monitor the infrastructure for their department-specific needs.
 So choose an Infrastructure monitoring tool that offers customizable dashboards.